nixer89/rippled/src/xrpl/app/reporting/README.md

 Creating the keyspace:
 ```
 $ cqlsh [host] [port]
-> CREATE KEYSPACE rippled WITH REPLICATION =
+> CREATE KEYSPACE xrpld WITH REPLICATION =
   {'class' : 'SimpleStrategy', 'replication_factor' : 3    };
 ```
 A replication factor of 3 is recommended.
 However, when running locally, only a